schlizbaeda/EsploraGamingController/README.md

 change press switch 2 or 4 at first and then the other switches.

 * mode 0: only keyboard emulation
-* mode 1: the switches emulate the cursor keys and the joystick the mouse
-* mode 2: Adjusted for MinecraftPi: the switches emulate "sawd" to move the player
+* mode 1: adjusted for MinecraftPi: the switches emulate "sawd" to move the player
+* mode 2: reserved for [yamuplay](https://github.com/schlizbaeda/yamuplay) control
-* mode 3-7: not defined yet
+* mode 3-6: not defined yet
+* mode 7: the switches emulate the cursor keys and the joystick the mouse

 ## Adjusting the Code
 The easiest way to adjust the mouse and keyboard emulation is to edit